'She Said': #MeToo and the makings of a movement | DW | 25.09.2019

 A political reckoning

-One of the women encouraged by the movement to publicly reveal the abuse they had suffered was Dr. Christine Blasey Ford, a professor and research psychologist at Stanford University School of Medicine.
+One of the women encouraged by the movement to publicly reveal sexual abuse was Dr. Christine Blasey Ford, a professor and research psychologist at Stanford University School of Medicine.
 Blasey Ford alleged that as a teenager she had been held down and assaulted by Brett Kavanaugh, who had gone on to a successful career as a federal judge.

 After Kavanaugh's nomination to the US Supreme Court, Blasey Ford recounted the experience in front of the Senate Judiciary Committee as the whole world watched.